alvinyap510/c-_eth_vanity_address_searcher/README.md

 ## Configure

-- Update your mnemonic phrase in the `main.cpp` file, and chose your starting derived path
+- Update your mnemonic phrase in the `main.cpp` file, and choose your starting derived path
 - The derived path follows this format `Derived Path Format m/44'/60'/{account}'/{change}/{starting_address_index}`

 ## Compile and Run